How to Kill and Get Rid of Bed Bugs

 Bedbug that prefer humans.

 Another group of bugs resembling the bed bug infest birds.
 These bugs are usually confined to bird nests.
-To control these parasites, the birds and their nests must be removed, and an application of with a residual spray such as Cyonara 9.7 should be applied to the area.
+To control these parasites, the birds and their nests must be removed, and an application with a residual spray such as Cyonara 9.7 should be applied to the area.

 What do bed bug bites look like and do they carry disease?